whlduzou/Final-Project-Wang-Hanlin/README.md

 ## Result

-It could be found that the common shape of the simulated cases are similar between this two approaches, but the number of them has a certain gap
+It could be found that the common shape of the simulated cases are similar between this two approaches, but the number of them has a small gap

 ![avatar](/basic-tutorial.png)